OpenRTB Adopts Structured User Agents

 WURFL has already adapted its device detection processes to incorporate User-Agent Client Hints and reconcile them with existing User Agent strings.
 WURFL’s process ensures continued accuracy.

-What is a Structured User Agent?
+What is a Structured User Agent (SUA)?

 In the advertising ecosystem, the real-time bidding process needed a way to communicate these User-Agent Client Hints.
 The IAB’s OpenRTB specification version 2.6 (section 3.2.29) has outlined a new “structured user agent” or SUA (also referred to as “device.sua”).
 Essentially, the structured user agent combines the parameters of the User-Agent Client Hints and passes it as one of the OpenRTB data objects.